Comparative Literature (LITR)

 HTBA

-* LITR 169a or b / ENGL 130a or b, Epic in the European Literary TraditionStaff
+* LITR 169a or b / ENGL 130a or b / HUMS 132a or b, Epic in the European Literary TraditionStaff

 The epic tradition traced from its foundations in ancient Greece and Rome to the modern novel.
 The creation of cultural values and identities; exile and homecoming; the heroic in times of war and of peace; the role of the individual within society; memory and history; politics of gender, race, and religion.
 Works include Homer's Odyssey, Vergil's Aeneid, Dante's Inferno, Cervantes's Don Quixote, and Joyce's Ulysses.
 Focus on textual analysis and on developing the craft of persuasive argument through writing.
 WR, HU